 Metaphysical qualities, legend and lore, and the healing properties of stones and shells are widely written about and better described by those who are passionate about and knowledgeable on the subject.

-Below are two links to websites we've found to be interesting and informative.
+Below are 3 links to websites we've found to be interesting and informative.
 With gratitude to the folks whose work we are referring you to.
 Enjoy!

 Gallery 3 showcases forty Touch Wood Rings embellished with inlays of stone, shell, sand, special grasses and dried flowers and even a sentimental sprinkle of coffee grounds from a cafe where love bloomed.

 13. Found Quartz Crystal

 20. Found Stone

 24 + 26 Found stone

 34 - 36 Mother of Pearl